JetBrains/Qodana/topics/python-draft.md

     </tab>
 </tabs>

-## Feature matrix
+## Supported technologies and features
+{id="python-feature-matrix"}

-Here you can find the tables containing supported technologies and %product% features supported by the %qp% and %qp-co% linters.
+This table contains the list of technologies supported by the %qp% and %qp-co% linters.

 <table style="none">
     <tr>